AlexJReid/blog/content/posts/rtdpub/index.md

 Over the years, there have been many ways of extending Excel.
 The original C API (ancient, fast, hard to use - if you look closely you can see evidence that Excel was originally written in Pascal), COM, C++, VBA, C# ... all on Windows, of course.

-Current versions contain a browser engine (Edge/Chromium on Windows, Safari on Mac) and exposed rich a JavaScript SDK to it.
+Current versions contain a browser engine (Edge/Chromium on Windows, Safari on Mac) and exposed rich a JavaScript SDK through it.
 This is technically very cool and has a lot of use cases, but unfortunately is quite slow for very fast moving data.

 Needless to say, it's a bewildering array of choices in unfamiliar territory for many developers who simply want to use their language of choice, particularly those from a non Windows background.
 To the uninitiated, it might appear that developers are making heavy weather of _just_ displaying some numbers on a screen.
 Just how hard can it be?